Cost: £24.95

 Instructions from CSL:

-Spray liberally on to your vehicles surface.
+- Spray liberally on to your vehicles surface.

-Using a clean high quality microfibre cloth, wipe away the dirt and liquid from your car.
+- Using a clean high quality microfibre cloth, wipe away the dirt and liquid from your car.
 This then activates the ceramic technology to bond with the surface of your car.

-Using a clean DRY microfibre cloth, buff to a better than brilliant showroom shine.
+- Using a clean dry microfibre cloth, buff to a better than brilliant showroom shine.

 After a single wipe the hood wiped clean with plenty of dirt on the cloth.
+Roll the cloth as you wipe the panel as this best practice to avoid dragging debris over your paint.

 I applied more product and wiped the rest of that side of the hood.

 I continued on the roof of the vehicle and noticed the same effect.
 Left image shows half the roof wiped up to the arrows, then the whole roof was cleaned and buffed.
-Again the product marks were visible and needed to rebuffed to remove the product properly.
+Again the product marks were visible and needed to be rebuffed to remove the remaining product properly.

 The rear door was cleaned next you can make out the cleaned door to the passenger front door cleaned up well.
 During the buffing I had to use another cloth as the others were dirty.
 This cloth was very difficult to buff as the lint was being dragged onto the surface of the paint.
 You can just about see it on the below right image.